sgilpin4/sgilpin4.github.io/_pages/research.md

 Radio Occultation
 ======
 Radio occultation (RO) is a method of remote-sensing used to observe Earth's atmosphere.
-As radio waves emitted from GPS satellites traverse quasi-horiztontally through our atmosphere, they ``occult", or bend, depending on the atmospheric state.
-Low-Earth orbiting (LEO) satellites then receive these radiowave signals, which can ultimately produce vertical profiles of temperature and water vapor pressure in the lower atmosphere and electron density in the ionosphere.
+As radiowaves emitted from GPS satellites traverse quasi-horiztontally through our atmosphere, they "occult", or bend, depending on the atmospheric state.
+Low-Earth orbiting (LEO) satellites then receive these radiowave signals, which can ultimately produce vertical profiles important lower atmospheric and ionospheric quantities.
 RO observations are assimilated into numerical weather prediction and have been shown to make a significant impact.

 While working for the Constellation Observing System for Meteorology, Ionosphere, and Climate (COSMIC) group and UCAR, I worked on small projects with the aim of improving co-locations methods for RO-radiosonde comparisons and investiagating the errors introduced during vertical interpolation of bending angles during RO data assimilation.